-The University has formal written procedures that provide for a Campus investigation of reports of sexual misconduct, dating and domestic violence, and stalking, written findings sent to the Complainant and the Respondent, and a review of the campus investigative findings by the CSU Chancellor's Office.
-The procedure for CSU employees and third parties is separate from, but similar to the procedure for CSU students.14 Your Campus Title IX Coordinator can explain these procedures in detail.
+The University has formal written procedures that provide for a campus investigation of reports of sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking, hearings where applicable, written findings sent to the Complainant and the Respondent, and a review of the campus findings by the CSU Chancellor's Office.
+The procedure for complaints against CSU employees and third parties is separate from, but similar to the procedure for complaints against CSU students.
+Your campus Title IX Coordinator can explain these procedures in detail.

-At the conclusion of the University's complaint procedure, any employee or student found to have violated University policy will be subject to discipline.
+At the conclusion of the University's complaint procedure, any employee or student found to have violated University policy may be subject to discipline.
 Discipline would be administered consistent with applicable collective bargaining agreements and MPP/confidential personnel plans (for employees), University policies and legal requirements.
-As the victim, you are not required to participate in any University disciplinary procedure and may choose not to be a part of it.
-Disciplinary procedures for sexual misconduct, dating and domestic violence, and stalking will:
+You are not required to participate in any University disciplinary procedure and may choose not to be a part of it.
+Disciplinary procedures for sexual misconduct/sexual assault, sexual exploitation, dating and domestic violence, and stalking will:

-- Provide a prompt, fair, and impartial process and resolution; - Be conducted by officials who receive annual training on sexual misconduct, dating and domestic violence, and stalking, including how to conduct a process that protects the safety of victims and promotes accountability;
+- Provide a prompt, fair, and impartial process and resolution; - Be conducted by officials who receive annual training on sexual misconduct/sexual assault, sexual exploitation, dating and domestic